IBM/watson-automation/documentation/NLPHelmChart.md

 - serviceType - The type of Kubernetes Service used to expose the watson-runtime container.
 Valid values are according to the Kuberenetes specification.

 - registries - A list of all registries assosiated with the Deployment.
-At a minimum, there will be a registry from which to pull the watson-runtime container and IBM provided stock models.
+At a minimum, there will be a registry from which to pull the watson-runtime container and IBM provided pretrained models.
 Additionally, there could be a separate registry containing custom models.

 - imagePullSecrets - A list of pull secret names that the Deployment will reference.
 At a minimum, the pull secret for the IBM entitled registry/Artifactory should be provided.
 Additional pull secrets can be specified if there is a separate registry for custom models.